Sereg20/Task_Center/IPS_config/4 Run Provisioning Job/README.md

 2. Check the job status (should be **Finished Successfully**).
 In case the status is **Finished with Error** check the job logs and fix an issue

 ![Result](./Images/2.2.1.png "Result")

+Proceed to the next part: [SAP SuccessFactors Configuration](https://)